kvarak/dnd/docs/_Classes/ranger.md

 | 13th | *banishment* |
 | 17th | *teleportation circle* |

 ### Detect Portal
-At 3rd level, you gain the ability to magically sense the presence of a planar portal.
+You gain the ability to magically sense the presence of a planar portal.
 As an 10 minutes ritual, you detect the distance and direction to the closest planar portal within 1 mile of you.

 See the “Planar Travel” section in chapter 2 of the Dungeon Master’s Guide for examples of planar portals.

 ### Planar Warrior
-At 3rd level, you learn to draw on the energy of the multiverse to augment your attacks.
+You learn to draw on the energy of the multiverse to augment your attacks.

-As a ***bonus action***, choose one creature you can see within 30 feet of you.
+As a ***bonus action***, choose one creature you can see within 30 ft of you.
 The next time you hit that creature on this turn with a weapon attack, all damage dealt by the attack becomes force damage, and the creature takes an extra 1d8 force damage from the attack.

 When you reach 11th level in this class, the extra damage increases to 2d8.

 ### Extra Attack
-Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+You can attack twice, instead of once, whenever you take the Attack action on your turn.

 ### Ethereal Step
-At 7th level, you learn to step through the Ethereal Plane.
+You learn to step through the Ethereal Plane.
 As a ***bonus action***, you can cast the *etherealness* spell with this feature, without expending a spell slot, but the spell ends at the end of the current turn.

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 ### Distant Strike
-At 11th level, you gain the ability to pass between the planes in the blink of an eye.
-When you take the Attack action, you can teleport up to 10 feet before each attack to an unoccupied space you can see.
+You gain the ability to pass between the planes in the blink of an eye.
+When you take the Attack action, you can teleport up to 10 ft before each attack to an unoccupied space you can see.

 If you attack at least two different creatures with the action, you can make one additional attack with it against a third creature.

 ### Spectral Defense
-At 15th level, your ability to move between planes enables you to slip through the planar boundaries to lessen the harm done to you during battle.
+Your ability to move between planes enables you to slip through the planar boundaries to lessen the harm done to you during battle.
 When you take damage from an attack, you can use your ***reaction*** to give yourself resistance to that attack’s damage on this turn.